JibrilExe/PizzaPowerSTLS/README.md

 <img width="1301" height="878" alt="image" src="https://github.com/user-attachments/assets/25ed67b2-51c2-45e5-b808-285b8c0701cc" />

-Never thrust the trust curve alone, especially as a beginner, you will not reach the quality that the simulation assumes.
+Never trust the trust curve alone, especially as a beginner, you will not reach the quality that the simulation assumes.
 Air bubbles, moisture, etc. can affect the performance of your grain.
 I strongly advise testing performance on a thrust stand.

 ### CAD